ByteBard97/dnd_session_logs/site_src/wednesday/index.md

 *   A team player who enjoys collaborative storytelling and epic quests.

 ### Your Character
 Create a hero worthy of legend!
 All classes and character concepts are welcome, but a strong connection to the world of Theros is encouraged.
+You can download the Player's Guide here: [Odyssey Player's Guide](/assets/downloads/Players_Guide_to_Odyssey_v1.pdf)

 ### The Details
 *   **When**: Wednesdays, 6:30 PM to 10:30 PM